PipelineAI/pipeline/predict/README.md

 **Prediction Outputs**:  The highest confidence is the 6th element in the array which represents **Digit 6**.

-## Prediction Dashboards
+## Monitor Model Predictions
+Note:  These dashboards will be rolled into the PipelineAI Model UI soon!
 Username/Password: **admin**/**admin**

 Use `http://localhost:9090` for the Prometheus data source within your Grafana Dashboard.
-(Pre-build dashboards are coming soon.)
 ```
 http://localhost:3000/
 ```